The Safety Hierarchy of Controls: A Practical Guide to Eliminating Workplace Hazards

 Challenges and Feasibility

-Eliminating a hazard may require expensive new equipment, redesigned workflows, or infrastructure changes.
-Some risks are inherent to a job, making elimination impractical.
-For example, construction work always involves heights and moving machinery.
-Eliminating a hazard may slow production or require significant process changes, affecting productivity.
-Some industries lack viable alternatives to hazardous materials or processes.
+Eliminating a hazard may require expensive equipment upgrades, redesigned workflows, or infrastructure changes.
+Some risks are inherent to the job, which makes complete removal difficult.
+Construction work, for example, will always involve heights and moving machinery.

 Substitution

 Substitution involves replacing a hazardous material, process, or equipment with a safer alternative to reduce risk.
-Unlike elimination, which removes the hazard entirely, substitution allows the task to continue less dangerously.
+Unlike elimination, which removes the hazard entirely, substitution allows the task to continue in a less dangerous manner.

 Examples of Substitution